enel-gdh-educational/katacoda-scenarios/step2.md

 Now if you type `db` (which give us the current database) you should get `users`.
-Now we are able to insert a new collection, let's call it *people*, use the following command
+Now we are able to insert a new collection, let's call it *people*.
+To insert a document use the following command
 ```javascript
 > db.people.insert({"id": <ID>, "name": <NAME>})
 ```
-The next step is to insert more than one record in the `people` collection in a single shot, see [insert](https://docs.mongodb.com/manual/reference/method/db.collection.insert/).
+The next step is to insert more than one record in the `people` collection in a single shot, see [insert](https://docs.mongodb.com/manual/reference/method/db.collection.insert/) for further details.
-You have to insert the following users
+You have to insert the following
+users:

 | id | Name     |  email | age |
 |------|-----------------|---|---|